 Fredriksen holds a Doctor of Musical Arts degree from the State University of New York at Stony Brook, a Master of Music from The Juilliard School where he was the recipient of the Munz Award, and a Bachelor of Music from Indiana University.
 He has also studied at the Liszt Academy of Music in Budapest, Hungary as a pupil of Ferenc Rados.
 Mr. Fredriksen’s other principal teachers were Mischa Kottler, Flavio Varani, Charles Fisher, Nadia Reisenberg, James Tocco, Stephen Kovacevich, Gyorgy Sebok and Martin Canin.

-A native of San Juan, Argentina, “J.P.”
-JOFRE is an award winning bandoneon player and composer.
+A native of San Juan, Argentina, Juan Pablo Jofre Romarion, a.k.a JP JOFRE, is an award-winning bandoneon player and composer.
 Mr. Jofre has been repeatedly highlighted by the New York Times and praised as one of today’s leading artists by Great Performers at Lincoln Center.

-His music has been recorded by 16 Grammy winner Paquito D’ Rivera, Orpheus Chamber Orchestra and choreographed/performed by ballet-star Herman Cornejo (Principal Dancer of the American Ballet Theatre) among others.
+His music has been recorded by 13 times Grammy winner Paquito D’ Rivera, Orpheus Chamber Orchestra and choreographed/performed by ballet-star Herman Cornejo (Principal Dancer of the American Ballet Theatre).

 A recipient of the National Prize of the Arts grant in Argentina, Mr. Jofre has taken his form of contemporary tango to some of the most important venues around the world.
-He has performed as soloist/composer with the San Antonio Symphony, San Diego Symphony, Argentina's National Symphony Orchestra among others.
+He has performed as soloist/composer with numerous orchestras including the San Antonio Symphony, San Diego Symphony, and Argentina's National Symphony Orchestra.

-Mr. Jofre has been part of many prestigious festivals including the Celebrity Series of Boston, Umbria Festival, and Great Performers at Lincoln Center and has given lectures and master classes at Google Talks, TEDtalks, The Juilliard School, Dartmouth College and Manhattan School of Music.
+Mr. Jofre has participated in many prestigious festivals including the Celebrity Series of Boston, Umbria Festival, and Great Performers at Lincoln Center.
+He has given lectures and master classes at Google Talks, TEDtalks, The Juilliard School, Dartmouth College, and Manhattan School of Music.

 Mr. Jofre has been commissioned by violinist-conductor Michael Guttman and violinist Francisco Fullana in collaboration with the San Antonio Chamber Orchestra and Metropolis Ensemble to write two double concertos for violin and bandoneon.
 Recently, virtuoso clarinet player Seunghee Lee commissioned Mr. Jofre to write a double concerto for clarinet and bandoneon.